 Virtual genetic counseling: InformedDNA is a genetic counseling practice that’s in-network with most UnitedHealthcare commercial plans.
 They provide pre-test and/or post-test genetic counseling and informed consent to the parents of your patients by telephone.
 They communicate directly with you like any other specialty consultant and bill your patient’s insurance plan.

 *When using a test that is part of this program, please refer to the program guidelines above to help ensure proper reimbursement.
-The frequently asked questions document provides additional details on program and the approval process.

 If you are a health care professional in the NICU setting, you may continue to use your current genetic test ordering process through your laboratory of choice, or you may choose to utilize one of the program’s participating lab tests.